SEND Policy 2024.docx

 Equity is more thoughtful and, while it’s harder work, it is better at resolving disadvantages.
 Equality is an admirable goal, but by realising equity we will achieve a more effective outcome.

-At Roselyn House School and The RHISE Service, we recognise that our students are often disadvantaged, have special educational needs and have a range of Adverse Childhood Experiences (ACES) and traumatic experiences which affect them.
+At Roselyn House School, we recognise that our students are often disadvantaged, have special educational needs and have a range of Adverse Childhood Experiences (ACES) and traumatic experiences which affect them.
 We focus on vertical equity, which assumes that students have different needs and provides individual resources based on said needs.

-Some additional barriers to equity we face at Roselyn House School and The RHISE Service are:
+Some additional barriers to equity we face at Roselyn House School are:

 We recognise the challenges which prevent equity and this goes towards resolving them.
-We constantly evaluate practices and provide individualised, bespoke programmes within School and on our RHISE Service in order to allow students to succeed in School.
+We constantly evaluate practices and provide individualised, bespoke programmes within School in order to allow students to succeed in School.
 If something isn’t working, we, rework it.
 Our aim is to understand the barriers our students often face and provide the necessary support to overcome them.
 This is reflected in all policies in the School.

 Equity can also strengthen a student’s health and social-emotional development.
 Students who feel safer, less lonely, and accept others have higher diversity levels.
-At Roselyn House School and The RHISE Service, we promote diversity and provide for students with a variety of complex SEMH needs, which makes for an environment where students feel comfortable and have better emotional regulation.
+At Roselyn House School, we promote diversity and provide for students with a variety of complex SEMH needs, which makes for an environment where students feel comfortable and have better emotional regulation.
 Equitable communities are linked to better health and longer average lifespans.

 The communities our students come from benefit from equity in schools as well.
 Equity is linked to stronger social cohesion, meaning that individuals connect with each other better and are more compassionate.
 It also leads to long-term economic growth.